Sahaj2310/Asset-Management-Platform/README.md

 # Asset Management Platform

-A comprehensive asset management solution built with .NET Core and modern web technologies.
+A modern web-based solution for managing company assets, users, and inventory with secure authentication and real-time tracking.

 ## Features